 The open road is calling, but what kind of trip combines art and beauty?
 Here are several road trip ideas to small towns with beautiful architecture.

 The American road trip has much to offer—regional delicacies, rural activities, and ridiculous roadside attractions.
 But if you want something a bit rarer and more refined, consider an architectural journey.
 While big cities like Chicago and New York are known for soaring skyscrapers, plenty of small American towns had their own golden ages of architecture and host one-of-a-kind buildings.
+Plus, you can still visit these and stay at some of the country’s best RV parks if you want to make things more affordable and a lot more fun.
 Head out and see some of the best edifices America has to offer with these road trip ideas to small towns with beautiful architecture.

 Louis Sullivan’s Banks